 - A seaworthiness claim doesn’t happen automatically.
 The injured party will have to demand compensation, generally by filing a lawsuit.
 The matter will be settled by an offshore injury settlement or damage award.

 Unseaworthiness claims involve a complex and specialized area of the law, which few attorneys master.
-The Houston maritime lawyers at VB Attorneys have extensive experience dealing with maritime claims and a proven record of success.
-Call us today at 877-724-7800 to schedule a free, confidential case review, and to request a FREE copy of our book, The Insider’s Guide to Winning Your Offshore Injury Case.
+Our Houston-based maritime lawyers have extensive experience dealing with maritime claims and a proven record of success.
+Call us today at 877-724-7800 to schedule a free, confidential case review.